So you want to build an online store and sell online? Why wouldn’t you?

-- Extensive number of apps for you to add to your store to extend the functionality of your business
+- Over 1,400 apps for you to add to your store to extend the functionality of your business.

-- 24/7 any time support (very important if you are serious about your business)
+- 24/7 anytime support (very important especially if you have questions at 3am).

-Shopify is a one-stop-shop ecommerce website builder where they simplify the challenges of building an online store to drag and drop – making life easier for you.
+Shopify is a one-stop-shop for ecommerce solutions.
+Its ‘drag and drop’ functionality eliminates the usual challenges of building an online store – no coding is required, making life easier for you.

-Don’t make the mistake of thinking that they are too simple and cannot handle larger stores, as their users include smaller businesses that are generating thousands of dollars in sales, to million dollar businesses.
+Don’t make the mistake of thinking that Shopify is too simple and cannot handle larger stores.
+Users range from smaller businesses that are generating hundreds of dollars in sales, to million-dollar businesses.

-Bigcommerce is another reputable ecommerce website builder that allows you to build your store without getting tangled up in technology.
+BigCommerce is another reputable ecommerce software option that allows you to build your store without getting tangled up in technology.

-- A very comprehensive set of “out of the box” e-commerce tools to help you build your store
+- Comprehensive set of “out-of-the-box” ecommerce tools to help you build your store

 - Leverages on different social channels to help you grow your sales